Getting Started

 VariableDefaultDescription

-PUBLIC_BASE_BRANCHdevelopYour main base branch
+PUBLIC_BASE_BRANCHmainYour main integration branch

 LOCAL_SUFFIX@localSuffix for shadow branches

-Run this from inside the repository where you want to use git-shadow:
+Run this from inside the repository where you want to use git shadow:

-git shadow install-hook
+git shadow install-hooks

 5. Verify your installation